puppetlabs/trapperkeeper-webserver-jetty9/README.md

 There is another version of this function that takes a single argument, `[server-id]`.
 This is the id of the server you want to join.
 If this is not specified, then the default server will be joined.
+The no-argument version of this function will not work in a multi-server set-up if no default server is specified.

 ### Service lifecycle phases